 Reiki was founded by Dr. Miako Usui, of Japan, in the early 1900s.
 Dr. Usui developed the energy practice of Reiki in order to contribute to the healing process at the physical and emotional levels.

-He was inspired to find a method of to tapping into the energy that supplies all of life, the force of energy that makes plants grow and human’s develop, in order to restore imbalances in the living systems within living beings; including people, animals and plants.
+He found inspiration and purpose in the exploration of a method that would allow him to tap into the energy that supplies all of life, the force of energy that makes plants grow and human’s develop, in order to restore imbalances in the living systems within living beings; including people, animals and plants.

 The caveat was that he realized he needed to find a way to do this without depleting his own internal stores of energy or taking on any negative energy released from blockages within the individual’s he would come to facilitate healing.